Randhir123/k8s-protect-hosts/README.md

 other Kubernetes API clients.
 Daemonset ensures that a copy of a Pod always run on all or certain hosts, and it starts before other Pods.

-# Solution
+# Solution Overview
-The proposed solution consists of creating a Daemonset that will launch a Pod per host.
-The Pod will run a container with script to install HostEndpoint object on that host, if required.
+The proposed solution consists of creating a DaemonSet that will launch a Pod per host.
+The Pod will run a script to create HostEndpoint object for that host, if required.

 ![Solution Overview](/images/ds.JPG)

+As an example, we decide to enforce the following sample policy using HostEndpoint object:
+- Allow any egress traffic from the nodes.
+- Allow ingress SSH access to all nodes from a specific IP address.
+- Deny any other traffic.

+This results in the following sequence of steps:

+1. Creating the script
+2. Create a Docker image
+3. Create a DaemonSet
+4. Create Network policy